jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Origin: 265f580 / M25
 Identity History: none
 GitHub Issue: none
-Status: Not started
+Status: In progress

 ##### Summary

-`MAVEN_OPTS` in `configure/CONFIG_SITE` is expanded onto the mvn command line by the `configure/RULES_SRC` build targets, so it carries mvn command-line flags, not the JVM options the identically named Maven environment variable carries.
+Before this change, `MAVEN_OPTS` in `configure/CONFIG_SITE` was expanded onto the mvn command line by the six `configure/RULES_SRC` targets, despite sharing its name with Maven's JVM-options environment variable.
+The Make variable is now `MAVEN_FLAGS`; the installation guide describes migration and proxy settings.
 The reporting side measured that JVM proxy properties passed that way do not reach Maven's dependency resolution, and neither do the shell proxy variables nor a real `MAVEN_OPTS` environment variable; only a settings file works, which they select with `-gs` through this same hook.